 Taught by instructors with real-world experience, students will learn how to define, manage, and control a project.
-Students learn to accomplish objectives through key process steps such as consideration of alternatives, selection and implementation of solutions, and project closure.
-The course culminates in a group capstone project.
+Learn to accomplish objectives through key process steps such as consideration of alternatives, selection and implementation of solutions, and project closure.
+Course culminates in a group capstone project.
 Classes may include online instruction.
 Topics include:

-- " Building effective teams
+- Building effective teams

 - " Problem solving and decision making

 - " Change and risk management

 - " Use of creativity

 - " Emerging trends

-Classes are free.